aparaxsarkar/ShapeAI_Network_Security_Project/README.md

 Task2.py -> Generates hashes of string data using 3 algorithms from hashlib

-Task3.py -> Includes salting and iterations to hashes from Task2.py
+Task3.py -> Adds salting and iterations to hashes